whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 allows parallel access by many clients to all the data in the file system across many servers and storage devices.
-Designed to take advantage of the reliability features of enterprise-class storage hardware, Intel® EE for Lustre\* software provides high availability features including redundant servers with storage failover.
+Designed to take advantage of the reliability features of enterprise-class storage hardware, Manager for Lustre\* software provides high availability features including redundant servers with storage failover.
 Metadata and data are stored on separate servers to allow each system to be optimized for different workloads.